MiniXC/typst-projects/thesis/chapters/01_introduction.typ

 === Text-to-Speech

 Formally, let $cal(T)$ be the space of all text sequences and $cal(S)$ be the space of all utterances.
-The objective of TTS is to model the true conditional probability distribution $Q(s|t)$ for any given pair $(t, s)$ where $t in cal(T)$ and $s in cal(S)$.
-This is achieved by training a generative model $f^"TTS"_theta (dot)$, where $theta$ is learned using pairs $(t,s)$ sampled from this true distribution.
-The model is thereby optimized to learn an approximation of this distribution $Q_theta$ which can then be used to sample a synthetic utterance $tilde(s)$ from an arbitrary input text $t$ #footnote[assuming speaker independence for simplicity here; conditioning is discussed below]:
+The objective of TTS is to model the true conditional probability distribution $Q(S|T)$ for any given pair $(T, S)$ where $T in cal(T)$ and $S in cal(S)$.
+This is achieved by training a generative model $f^"TTS"_theta (dot)$, where $theta$ is learned using pairs $(T,S)$ sampled from this true distribution.
+The model is thereby optimized to learn an approximation of this distribution $Q_theta$ which can then be used to sample a synthetic utterance $tilde(S)$ from an arbitrary input text $T$:#footnote[assuming speaker independence for simplicity here; conditioning is discussed below]

 $
-tilde(s) ~ Q_theta (s|t)
+tilde(S) ~ Q_theta (S | T)
 $ <tts_formula>

 While @tts_formula is the simplest case of #abbr.a[TTS], $t$ is usually not the only variable $s$ is conditioned on, and there are additional conditioning variables.
-These are derived by applying a reductive transformation function $r(s)$ from the the space of all such transforms $cal(R)$.
+These are derived by applying a reductive transformation function $R(s)$ from the the space of all such transforms $cal(R)$.
 Since the function is reductive, neither $s$ nor $t$ can be reconstructed from the representation -- however, they should hold salient, yet abstracted, information of the speech.
 For example, $r(s)$ could extract speaker identity from a reference utterance, enabling voice-cloning TTS where the output mimics a specific voice.

+// we need to add hat(S) since otherwise R(S) is circular

 $
-tilde(s) ~ Q_theta (s | t, z) " where " z = r(s) " for some " r in cal(R)
+tilde(S) ~ Q_theta (T | T, Z)
 $

-The most common example of $z$ is the identity of the speaker in form of a learned vector, simple numeral or reference utterance, in which case we refer to voice-cloning TTS.
+The most common example of $Z$ is the identity of the speaker in form of a learned vector, simple numeral or reference utterance, in which case we refer to voice-cloning TTS.
 However, TTS can be conditioned on any number and kinds of $z$ (in which case we refer to a set $Z$ containing $z_1 dots z_n$ derived using $r_1 dots r_n$).
 Assuming speaker independence, real-world TTS often incorporates conditioning on speaker representations to handle the many possible realisations.
 The impossibility of modelling all possible realisations without having a perfect model of each speaker leads to some fundamental differences between real and synthetic speech: some speech might be produced which could never be uttered by a human -- for example, the robotic sound caused by certain vocoders, characterized by a buzzy or metallic timbre due to insufficient fidelity in synthesis of Mel spectrograms @hu_syntpp_2022@morise_world_2016, but these could also be more subtle and imperceptible by listeners such as is explicitly the goal for speech watermarking @nematollahi_watermarking_2013.
+Due to these difficulties evaluation of TTS usually relies on human judges:
+// maybe switch around order (reference first)
-Due to these difficulties evaluation of TTS usually relies on human judges: A number of utterances from a test set is synthesised such that for each $(tilde(s),t)$ pair there is a matching $(s,t)$ and then said human judges are asked to rate both synthetic and real speech (without knowing which is which), based on attributes such as #emph[naturalness] or #emph[quality].
+A number of utterances from a test set is synthesised such that for each $(tilde(s),t)$ pair there is a matching reference $(s,t)$ and then said human judges are asked to rate both synthetic and real speech (without knowing which is which), based on attributes such as #emph[naturalness] or #emph[quality].
 This methodology should emphasise differences in speech that matter to real listeners, and ignore differences that are perceptually irrelevant.
 Recent works have confirmed that with this method, #citea(<taylor_tts_2009>)'s leading quote from 2009 does no longer apply, with synthetic utterances now often receiving ratings statistically inseparable from real ones @chen_vall-e_2024@tan_naturalspeech_2024@eskimez_e2_2024.
 These recent improvements have lead to works investigating if this synthetic data can be used for tasks where large amounts of speech data are beneficial.

 === Automatic Speech Recognition

 The inverse of #abbr.a[TTS] is #abbr.l[ASR], which aims to automatically transcribe a speech utterance into its corresponding text sequence.
 Therefore, the objective of ASR is to model the conditional probability distribution $P(t|s)$.
 This is typically framed as a prediction task, where a model $f^"ASR"_Phi$ with parameters $Phi$ is trained on $(t,s)$ pairs to learn an approximation of this distribution.
 This model can then be used to infer the most probable text sequence $hat(t)$ for a given input utterance $hat(s)$:

+// no hat needed here

 $ hat(t) = argmax_(t in cal(T)) P_Phi (t|hat(s)) $